Home | Resources | Subawards at proposal time

 Incoming subaward: another entity to ASU

 A proposal where a subaward will be issued to ASU should be developed in ERA and follow the same steps as any other proposal submitted by ASU for funding.
-Subaward proposals should not be submitted to the other entity without ORSPA’s (PNT) endorsement.
+Subaward proposals should not be submitted to the other entity without KE-SP (KE Sponsored Project’s) endorsement.
 Problems can arise later such as budget items that were not properly budgeted or delays in being able to issue an agreement between ASU and the other entity because of a lack of appropriate internal reviews and approvals.
-Noncompliance with proposal development work instructions can potentially impact the ability of the ASU PI to begin their work on the project in a timely manner.
+Noncompliance with proposal development work instructions can potentially impact the ability of the ASU Principal Investigator (PI) to begin their work on the project in a timely manner.

 Outgoing subaward: ASU to another entity

-There a number of things that the PI should consider.
+There are several things that the PI should consider.
 These include:

 • The technical expertise (qualifications) of the subrecipient PI and institution